This post may contain affiliate links. If you click them I could receive a small commission at no extra cost to you.

 Late in the evening, we walk back to town where we eat pizza under a ceiling of lemon trees at Donna Stella.

 It’s our last full day at the Hotel Santa Caterina, and we decided it was high time for a day spent completely poolside.

 Around 11:00, we sauntered through the hotel to the elevator and down to the pool deck.
 There are comfy lounges everywhere with unbarred views of the sea basically at our toe tips.

-We scorn lunch for snacks brought to our lounge table – massive, salty, green olives in a glass dish with crisp homemade chips and buttery pistachios.
+We scorn lunch for snacks brought to our lounge table.

-In between olives and pistachios I read lines and lines of poetry, pausing for random talks then naps, soaking up the sun and salt of the day.
+In between olives and pistachios, I read poetry, pausing for random talks then naps, soaking up the sun and salt of the day.

-Boats came, boats went, but we remained, and the only action of the afternoon was K’s purchase of espresso cups and glazed coffee mugs from the sometimes open gift shop upstairs.
+Boats came, boats went, but we remained, and the only action of the afternoon was the purchase of espresso cups and glazed coffee mugs from the sometimes open gift shop upstairs.

 After a final dinner that evening at L’Abside, we found our same friendly late-night cab driver waiting in the harbor square to drive us up the dark, winding cliffside.

 He was smiling, we were smiling, and we continued to smile as we sank into the soft white furniture of the lobby lounge for our final evening cocktail at the Hotel Santa Caterina.
 The rich-voiced waiter who waited for us every evening was there, waiting for us yet again.
-I’d like to think he still looks for us to stroll in around 11:00pm, but, I’m sure some other couple have taken our place by now.
+I’d like to think he still looks for us to stroll in around 11:00 pm, but, I’m sure some other couples have taken our place by now.

 The night ended as all our others, maybe a little more wistful.
 It was our final night in that magical place, and, not wanting to go back to the real world, sometimes the less said the better.